Joshua Lionel Cowen

-Joshua Lionel Cowen (August 25, 1877 – September 8, 1965), born Joshua Lionel Cohen, was an American inventor and cofounder of the Lionel Corporation, a manufacturer of model railroads and toy trains who gained prominence in the market before and after World War II.
+Joshua Lionel Cowen (August 25, 1877 – September 8, 1965) was an American inventor and cofounder of the Lionel Corporation, a manufacturer of model railroads and toy trains who gained prominence in the market before and after World War II.

 Early life

 Joshua Lionel Cohen was born in Queens, New York City on August 25, 1877 to Hyman Nathan Cohen and his wife Rebecca (née Kantrowitz) Cohen; he had eight siblings.
 His parents were Jewish immigrants from Germany.

 Cohen had built his first toy train at age seven, attaching a small steam engine to a wooden locomotive he had carved.
 The engine exploded, damaging his parents' kitchen.
 He studied at Columbia University and the City College of New York.

 Business career

 Cohen received his first patent in 1899, for a device that ignited a photographer's flash.
 The same year, he was awarded a defense contract from the United States Navy to produce mine fuses, earning $12,000.